 Welcome to Scream Logbook

-These are my notes from trying to make stuff work.
+These are my notes from trying to make stuff work, sparse and mostly for myself.

 Sentiment Analysis